howardmann/traffic-light-simulation/README.md

 ## Summary
 Simulation of two sets of traffic lights at an intersection.

 Traffic light colors change between green, yellow and red before alternating every five minutes.
 Lights stay yellow for five seconds before changing red.
-Users can customize the time between traffic lights alternating as well as pause and play the animation.
+Users can customize the time interval between traffic lights alternating and pause/ play the animation.

 Summary instructions below:

-1. SELECT the time interval for lights to automatically change (default 5 mins)
+1. SELECT the time interval for lights to alternate (default 5 mins)
 2. Click START to begin animation
 3. Click PAUSE to pause animation and click PLAY to resume
 4. Click RESET to reset animation